In this article: About custom content according to browser language | Usage examples | How to set up a browser language condition

 - Redirect users to a page in their own language (or add a suggestion to visit a page in their language).

-Most desktop browsers have settings that allow you to set the language preference settings.
+Most desktop browsers have settings that allow you to edit your language preference settings.
 These tell the server what language you prefer for pages and resources that it sends you (separately from the language of the browser user interface).

 For browsers on mobile devices, the language preferences are likely to be determined by the operating system settings, or in some cases by the language of the system when you installed the browser.

-Browsers that allow you to change your language preferences will generally allow you to specify a list of languages so that if your first choice is not available you can say what alternative languages to try, and in what order.
+Browsers that allow you to change your language preferences will generally allow you to specify a list of languages so that if your first choice is not available you can set which alternative languages to try, and in what order.

 How to configure the browser language in common browsers:

-Choose to display dynamic content only if the language is set as a primary
+Display dynamic content only if the language is set as a primary (optional)

-As written above, some browsers allow users to specify a list of languages so that if their first choice is not available they can say what alternative languages to try, and in what order.
-If>So allows you to choose whether to display dynamic versions if a language is set as primary or if a language exists in the user’s languages list.
+As written above, some browsers allow users to specify a list of languages so that if their first choice is not available they can set alternative languages to try, and determine their order.
+If-So allows you to choose whether to display dynamic versions for a primary language only, or also for secondary browser languages.
+This option is extremely useful when you want to grab visitors’ attention with a message in their mother tongue.

-How to set up a Dynamic Links using If>So
+How to set up browser language-based dynamic content using If-So

 - On your WordPress dashboard, go to “If>So → Add New Trigger.